microsoft/DirectXTK12/README.md

 For a full change history, see [CHANGELOG.md](https://github.com/microsoft/DirectXTK12/blob/main/CHANGELOG.md).

+* In the June 2024 release, the defaulted parameter `initialState` for the ``CreateUploadBuffer`` function in *BufferHelpers* was removed.
+Per the DirectX 12 validation layer, the only valid initial state for an upload buffer is ``D3D12_RESOURCE_STATE_GENERIC_READ``.

 * Starting with the February 2023 release, the Mouse class implementation of relative mouse movement was updated to accumulate changes between calls to ``GetState``.
 By default, each time you call ``GetState`` the deltas are reset which works for scenarios where you use relative movement but only call the method once per frame.
 If you call it more than once per frame, then add an explicit call to ``EndOfInputFrame`` to use an explicit reset model instead.

 * As of the September 2022 release, the library makes use of C++11 inline namespaces for differing types that have the same names in the DirectX 11 and DirectX 12 version of the *DirectX Tool Kit*.
 This provides a link-unique name such as ``DirectX::DX12::SpriteBatch`` that will appear in linker output messages.
 In most use cases, however, there is no need to add explicit ``DX12`` namespace resolution in client code.

-* In the June 2021 release or later, the VS 2019 projects of this library build the HLSL shaders with Shader Model 6 via DXC.
-Since the NuGet still builds using VS 2017, the build-in shaders in that version are currently Shader Model 5.1.
+* Starting with the June 2021 release, this library builds the HLSL shaders with Shader Model 6 via DXC.
 See [this wiki page](https://github.com/microsoft/DirectXTK12/wiki/Shader-Model-6) for more information.
-The Microsoft GDK projects always use Shader Model 6.
+The Microsoft GDK projects have always used Shader Model 6.

 * Starting with the June 2020 release, this library makes use of [typed enum bitmask flags](https://walbourn.github.io/modern-c++-bitmask-types/) per the recommendation of the _C++ Standard_ section *17.5.2.1.3 Bitmask types*.
 This may have *breaking change* impacts to client code: